-Ain Asil Dakhla Oasis, Egypt information, tours, prices, booking
+Ain Asil Dakhla Oasis Egypt tours, prices, booking, reviews

 The fortress later adapted to other uses.
 From the fortress, the town sprawls to the south along a main street.
 Moreover, the town also sprawls to the east.
 In fact, it is whereas the principal administrative building or palace existed.
 The administrative building contained a courtyard which was a public audience area.
 The surrounding apartments rose to a height of 4 meter with walls which painted in yellow ocher.
 Furthermore, the walls have wooden columns on limestone bases.
 Off to the sides, two superimposed levels of vaulted magazines uncovered.
 In fact, they used for the storage of produce because of remains of oil jars which found.
 Yet, they emptied before the construction of a third level.